knighthat/Kreate-docs/docs/usr/how-to-migrate.md

 [@knighthat](https://github.com/knighthat) releases a feature on old Kreate (`improvised` and `upstream` flavor) that allows user to seamlessly move their caches, database(s), and settings to new Kreate without breaking a sweat.

-> Old Kreate will stop receving updates after Mar 16 2025, unless it's related to migration issue.
+> Old Kreate will stop receiving updates after Mar 16 2025, unless it's related to migration issue.

 :::note